CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 for up to two extra partons, but this has not been explicitely tested.

 It is also possible to speed up the event generation by running on more than 1 core.
-This can be used for running on lxplus and for running locally.
+This can be used for running on lxbatch and for running locally (e.g. on lxplus).
 This option is not supported for batch systems that use `qsub` for submission.

 The job script will clean up after itself, meaning that it will copy over the output file, and then delete everything it created.
 If you are running locally and want to keep absolutely